Malek23923/getdirections/README.txt

 See getdirections.api.inc for more detail.

-If you are using Views and Location it will provide a 'Get driving directions' block when you are viewing a location node or a user with a location.
+If you are using Views and Location it will provide a 'Get driving directions' block when you are viewing a node with a single or a user with a single location.
+If you are using multiple locations per node or multiple locations per user then enable the getdirections_multi type of view.
+If you are using CCK you can add the relevant node type to the filter for that view, especially useful if you have both 'one location per node' and 'multiple locations per node' node types.

 Getdirections now supports the Googlemaps API version 3, this has many new features.